Ackernym/Ludens-Pegasus/README.md

-# 🎮 Luden
+# Luden

-**Luden** — a minimalist theme for **Pegasus Frontend**, inspired by [Ludo Frontend](https://ludo.libretro.com/) and focused on clean visuals, smooth navigation, and retro aesthetics.
+- Luden — a minimalist theme for Pegasus Frontend, inspired by [Ludo Frontend](https://ludo.libretro.com/) and focused on clean visuals and smooth navigation.

 ![screen](https://github.com/ZagonAb/Luden/blob/a532de6be5f98e77b43d84f2ef3bc66b054a0566/.meta/screenshots/screen0.png)

 ![screen1](https://github.com/ZagonAb/Luden/blob/a532de6be5f98e77b43d84f2ef3bc66b054a0566/.meta/screenshots/screen1.png)

----

 ## 🧩 Inspiration

-**Luden** is based on and closely follows the design of [Ludo Frontend](https://ludo.libretro.com), an open-source game launcher developed by the **Libretro Team**.
+**Luden** takes visual inspiration from [Ludo Frontend](https://ludo.libretro.com), an open-source game launcher developed by the **Libretro Team**.
-It faithfully adapts Ludo’s minimalist interface and behavior to the **Pegasus Frontend** environment, ensuring compatibility and preserving the original visual identity.
+It reimagines Ludo’s minimalist look and feel within the **Pegasus Frontend** environment, adapting its design language for a smooth and modern user experience.

 ---